CWC Groups

-Our quarterly therapy groups are designed to facilitate connection, promote personal growth and self-understanding, and build resilience.
+Our groups are offered Fall, Winter, and Spring quarters.
+Groups are designed to facilitate connection, build skills, promote personal growth and self-understanding, and build resilience.

-If you're interested in joining a group, call 360-650-3164 to schedule a drop-in phone consultation with a counselor.
+If you're interested in joining a group, call 360-650-3164 to schedule a group screen appointment with the group facilitator.

 Not finding the group you are looking for?